authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Disabling unused features
 *************************

-You can disable all PAP features, i.e. make the REST API read-only by setting the ``enablePdpOnly`` `environment entry <https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Environment_Entries>`_ to ``true`` in Authzforce webapp context file ``/etc/tomcat8/Catalina/localhost/authzforce-ce.xml`` (if an entry is absent or its value is negative, the default value is used):
+You can disable all PAP features, i.e. make the REST API read-only by setting the ``enablePdpOnly`` `environment entry <https://tomcat.apache.org/tomcat-9.0-doc/config/context.html#Environment_Entries>`_ to ``true`` in AuthzForce webapp context file ``/etc/tomcat9/Catalina/localhost/authzforce-ce.xml`` (if an entry is absent or its value is negative, the default value is used):

   .. code-block:: xml